Romanian armored fighting vehicle production during World War II: Vânătorul de care R-35

 The third Romanian tank destroyer.
 Although this was also based on a light tank, it was not a TACAM because its turret was not removed and replaced with a fixed superstructure.
 Instead, it was decided to keep the thickly-armored French turret by fitting it with an extension which contained the mount for the vehicle's new weapon: a Soviet 45 mm tank gun.
 Because of this larger weapon, however, there was no longer room to also carry a coaxial machine gun, and thus the new vehicle had no secondary armament.
 A total of 30 R35s were rearmed this way.
 They, along with 30 unconverted R35s, were operational with the Romanian Army as of 19 July 1944.

 Mareșal

-A native-designed tank destroyer fully enclosed in sloped armor.
+The Mareșal was a native-designed tank destroyer fully enclosed in sloped armor.
 It never entered service, as only 7 prototypes were built, along with an early serial production.
 Nevertheless, the vehicle is said to have been the inspiration for the German Hetzer tank destroyer.
 According to some sources, in May 1944, German Lieutenant-Colonel Ventz (a delegate of the Waffenamt) acknowledged that the Hetzer had followed the Romanian design solution.
-The table below lists the 7 prototypes and their main specifications: